-If two out of three plays were failures, this meant of course that the third successful play needed to turn a large enough profit to cover the losses of other two.
-From the individual playgoers point of view, this in turn meant that when they paid admission for a show which they did wish to go and see, they were also in effect paying (in part) for two other plays which they did not wish to see.
-With a system as wasteful as this, it is little wonder that theatre tickets were expensive expensive compared to Music Hall and other forms of entertainment.
+If two out of three plays were failures, this meant of course that, from the entrepreneurs point of view, the third successful play needed to turn a large enough profit to cover the losses of the other two.
+From the individual playgoers viewpoint, this in turn meant that when they paid admission for a show which they did wish to go and see, they were also in effect paying (in part) for two other plays which they did not wish to see.
+With a system as wasteful as this, it is little wonder that theatre tickets were expensive compared to Music Hall and other more sure fire forms of entertainment.

 To set all of this into perspective, the following chart shows estimated weekly costs of staging a play in London.

 |(source "The Theatre of Today" Hiram Kelly Moderwell 1915.)|